LOCAL CONTROL AND ACCOUNTABILITY PLAN (LCAP)

 The Laguna Beach Unified School District thanks the community for its efforts in the development of this Local Control Accountability Plan.

-California is field testing a new website designed to help communities across the state access important information about K-12 districts and schools.
+California's School Dashboard Website is designed to help communities across the state access important information about K-12 districts and schools.
 Called the California School Dashboard (https://www.caschooldashboard.org), the site features easy-to-read reports on multiple measures of school success, including test scores, graduation rates, English learner progress and suspension rates.
-The Dashboard is part of California’s new school accountability system based on 2013’s Local Control Funding Formula.
+The Dashboard is part of California’s school accountability system based on 2013’s Local Control Funding Formula.
 It is the next step in a series of major shifts in public education that have raised the bar for student learning, transformed testing and placed the focus on equity for all students.
 To further describe the California School Dashboard, LBUSD has created a short video.